 Implementation tips:

-- Be brutally honest about internal obstacles.
+- Be honest about internal obstacles.

 - Use vivid mental imagery for both outcome and obstacle to strengthen the plan.